CodeLinaro-mirror/la_platform_external_pdfium/README.md

 is_component_build = false # Disable component build (Though it should work)
 ```

-For sample applications like `pdfium_test` to build, one must set
+For test applications like `pdfium_test` to build, one must set
 `pdf_is_standalone = true`.

-By default, the entire project builds with C++17.
+By default, the entire project builds with C++20.

 By default, PDFium expects to build with a clang compiler that provides
 additional chrome plugins.
 To build against a vanilla one lacking these,